harshamanickam123/Smart-Umis-App/README.md

 # Smart UMIS - University Management Information System

-A complete full-stack application with Flutter frontend and Node.js backend using MongoDB for authentication and data management.
+A complete full-stack application with Flutter frontend and Node.js backend using SQLite for authentication and data management.

 ## 🏗️ Project Structure